Monday, October 13

 Cost: $5 per participant.
 Includes staffing and materials.
 Note: If you are not a Riverbanks member, a general admission ticket will also be required.

 Capacity: Homeschool children ages 5–13 with an accompanying adult.
 A maximum of 50 students per class applies.

 Registration: Register online at least 7 days in advance of the class (the Monday before class date).
 Pay the program fee online, print off your ticket, and show your admission ticket at any admission gate on the class date.
 Once you enter the Zoo on the class date, please proceed to the Education Center 10 minutes prior to the class time.
 The program teacher will meet you and your student(s) in the lobby of the Education Building, where your admission ticket will be collected by the instructor.
 PRE-REGISTRATION IS REQUIRED.

-Scheduled Dates and Times: Programs take place once a month, in October, December, February and April.
+Scheduled Dates and Times: Programs take place twice a month, in October, November, December, February, March, and April/May.
 Programs are designed to be student centered and age appropriate for students ages 5–13.
 The dates are listed below.
 Programs are 60–75 minutes.

 JMG provides an opportunity for youth to interact and bond with nature through hands-on gardening, scientific experiments and arts.
 This session is held on Wednesdays beginning in September and meets every two weeks.
 Students complete certification for the entire program during this time.
 Participants are required to do a set number of group activities with the leaders, as well as individual activities each week on their own, in order to obtain certification.

 Level 1 (ages 8–10) explores insects, plant life, fruits and vegetables, design, and more.